Hard to believe, but the 2014 baseball season is upon us.

 If you can afford Amtrak, the train is a good option -- if you're coming from the Northeast Corridor or Chicago.
 If it's the Corridor, you can come to New York and it will take less than 5 hours.
 If it's Chicago or the South, the ride will be overnight, and you can get a decent night's sleep.
 But anything farther than that, and it will require more than one night.
 If you're coming from Cleveland or Detroit, you're talking about boarding a train in the middle of the night, which is no good.
 And if you're coming from Toronto, there's only one train per day in each direction: You'll be leaving in the morning and arriving too late to catch that night's game, and reversing the trip, too early to attend the next day's game.

 Bus schedules are better, with far more runs to New York from most cities.
 But riding the bus is no picnic, especially from outside the Northeast Corridor.
 I've ridden buses from New York to Pittsburgh, Cleveland, Detroit and Chicago, and back.
-If you can't afford to fly and don't want to drive that far, the bus is better than the train, but if you can afford to fly, do it.
+If you can't afford to fly and don't want to drive that far, the bus is better than the train.
+But if you can afford to fly, do it.

+Once In the City.
 Pennsylvania Station, a.k.a.
 Penn Station, is between 31st and 33rd Streets, between 7th and 8th Avenues.
 Port Authority Bus Terminal is between 40th and 42nd Streets, between 8th and 9th Avenues.
 They are one stop apart on the Subway's A, C and E trains.
 Outside Port Authority, there is a statue of Jackie Gleason dressed as bus driver Ralph Kramden on The Honeymooners, one of a series of statues commissioned by cable network TV Land.

 When you get to your hotel, Penn Station or Port Authority, go to a Hudson News stand and pick up copies of The New York Times and the Daily News.
 Don’t read the New York Post.
 Like anything owned by Rupert Murdoch, it’s a bunch of right-wing lies with an occasionally good sports section added.
 The Times and the Daily News, however, are not only manned by responsible journalists, but have great sports sections.
 The Times is the face New York City likes to show the rest of the world.
 The Daily News is the face the City prefers to show itself.
 The Post is a face only a mother could love.
 Not my mother, though.
 Nor hers.